aganglada/reswitcher/README.md

 `yarn add reswitcher`

 And now...!
-Feel free to use it as yuor reducer.
+Feel free to use it as your reducer.

 ```
 import reswitcher from 'reswitcher';